-“The links of the chain are of equal strength” – Revisiting Preston’s Rich Textiles History: Hand Painted Mural from Local Artist Gavin Renshaw in collaboration with the Courtauld Set to Adorn the Harris Building
+“The links of the chain are of equal strength” – Revisiting Preston’s Rich Textiles History: Hand Painted Mural from Local Artist Gavin Renshaw in collaboration with the Courtauld Decorating the Front of the Harris Building

 To commemorate the history of textile manufacturing in the Preston area, the mural celebrates the journeys, long and short, that Courtaulds Ltd employees made drawing attention to the diversity of the workforce that came together and continues to contribute to Preston’s rich textiles heritage.